CirclePayApi/CirclePayApi/source/index.html.md

 ### Returns

-Returns the paid invoice object if a valid invoice number was provided.
+Pay the invoice if a valid invoice number was provided.
 Returns an error otherwise.

 ####################################################################################